GDjkhp/NoobGPT/README.md

 <a href="https://www.deepseek.com"><img width=128 style="padding: 15px; background-color: black;" src="https://gdjkhp.github.io/img/deepseek.png"></a>
 <a href="https://c.ai"><img width=128 style="padding: 15px; background-color: black;" src="https://gdjkhp.github.io/img/Character.AI.png"></a>

+Note: Use `-ask` or `-imagine` for generating text and images respectively.
+Use the slash command variants for the list of available models.
+Use `-aimode` to set up AI response mode.

 * `-openai` OpenAI is an AI research and deployment company.
 Our mission is to ensure that artificial general intelligence benefits all of humanity.
 * `-googleai` Google AI is a division of Google dedicated to artificial intelligence.
 * `-perplex` Perplexity AI unlocks the power of knowledge with information discovery and sharing.